Jalkhov/docs-progress/README.md

 | ---------- | -------------------------------------------- |
 | `progress` | Return total progress of the given languages |

-## Examples

 ### Using the optional input

-This is how to use the optional inputs.

 ```yaml
 with: